 I am currently studying an MSc in Psychodynamics of Human Development at Birkbeck, University of London.
 This course is designed for those working with children and young people to foster an understanding of the psychological development of humans from birth to adulthood.
 I find the course complements my work as a tutor and enables me to understand my students' needs on a more comprehensive level.

 I take a holistic approach to tutoring and place great importance on the wellbeing of my students as well as their academic achievements.
 I find most students are capable of far more than they realise.
 First and foremost, I strive to increase their confidence and work with them to plan realistic but challenging goals for our lessons.
 My ultimate aim is to ensure each student feels assured enough to display the best and most capable version of themselves in their tuition subject.

 What I do when I am not tutoring

 At various points growing up I had aspirations to become a ballerina, an astronaut and a secret agent.
 Although I still have a way to go to reach these goals, I feel incredibly happy to have found a line of work which allows me pass on my love of learning at the same time as pursuing my own academic interests.

 When I’m not tutoring you’ll find me at the library working on my dissertation or getting stuck into some Dostoevskian or Jungian thought.

 Whether in a lake, pool or sea, I have always been an avid swimmer and I take any opportunity I can to jump in the water.
 I love to play the flute if I’m left with a few spare minutes at home.

 "I believe the lesson went well, Abigail was very approachable and engaging.
 My daughter’s feedback was that Abigail really listened to her thoughts and ideas and helped her rephrase them in a better way.
 All positive so far!"
 (Mother of Year 6 student)

-'Thank you so much for all your great guidance and support - it really helped X to focus on what was needed.' - Mother of A Level German student
+'Thank you so much for all your great guidance and support - it really helped my son to focus on what was needed.' - Mother of A Level German student